Expert Reviews – Zambia

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

-One of my top five experiences in more than 20 years of African travel was a canoe safari a few years back in Zambia’s Lower Zambezi National Park.
-This is a total wilderness experiences, offering the exhilarating immediacy of being right there, in the bush, on the river, without an engine in earshot, without a window frame in sight.
-And mostly canoeing the Zambezi is serenity personified, as the current generally guides you safely through the tropical riverine scenery and abundant birds that flank this mighty waterway.
+One of my top five experiences in more than 30 years of African travel was a canoe safari in Zambia’s Lower Zambezi National Park.
+This is a total wilderness experience, offering the exhilarating immediacy of being right there, in the bush, on the river, without an engine in earshot or window frame in sight.
+On the way, we frequently paddled past hippos, crocodiles and a wonderful selection of waterbirds, but we also encountered plenty of elephants and buffalo, and even a lion pride on the bank.

 Adventure safaris are a big thing in Zambia.
-In South and North Luangwa National Parks, for instance, unlike most other main safari destinations, the most popular activity is guided walks through a vast stretch of wilderness where close encounters with buffalo, leopard, lion and elephant are an everyday occurrence.
-The same goes for the immense Kafue – Africa’s largest national park – where highlights include boat trips along a forested stretch of river and walks into the wooded wilderness.
+In South and North Luangwa National Parks, for instance, many camps and lodges specialise in guided walks through a vast stretch of wilderness where close encounters with buffalo, leopard, lion and elephant are an everyday occurrence.
+The same goes for the immense Kafue – Africa’s largest national park – where highlights include boat trips along a forested stretch of river alive with hippos and elephants.

-Thanks partly to exceptionally high standards of guiding, Zambia’s finest ‘Big Five’ reserves all seem to offer a fuller and richer Africa than the one you see from the security of a vehicle.
-Whether you’re on foot or in a canoe, the zebras look bigger, the giraffes tower higher, and faced by the cold stare of a buffalo, or warning trumpeting of an elephant, your vulnerability and sense of being an intruder in the bush is painfully, thrillingly manifest.
+Thanks partly to Zambia’s exceptionally high standards of guiding, the country’s finest reserves seem to offer a fuller and richer Africa than the one you see from the security of a vehicle.
+Whether you’re on foot or in a canoe, the zebras look bigger, the giraffes tower higher, and faced by the cold stare of a buffalo or warning trumpeting of an elephant, your vulnerability and sense of being an intruder in the bush is painfully, thrillingly manifest.

 Stephen is a travel writer and avid conservationist whose work appears in prestigious magazines such as Africa Geographic and Travel Africa.